TLG was set up in response to the announcement of Your Party, aiming to

 -

-policies or debates not marked for dissemination to the
+debates not marked for dissemination to the public.

 -